timdegroot1996/robotframework-dashboard/README.md

 …and many more advanced features to help you visualize, analyze, and manage your Robot Framework test results with ease!

 ## 📖 Read the Docs
-For detailed usage instructions, advanced examples, and full documentation, visit the docs: [Documentation Homepage](https://timdegroot1996.github.io/robotframework-dashboard/)
+For detailed usage instructions, advanced examples, and full documentation, visit the docs: [Homepage](https://timdegroot1996.github.io/robotframework-dashboard/)

 ## 🔗 Quick Links
 - [Installation](./docs/installation.md)